jamboid/Fuzz/README.md

 ## Layout Namespaces

-One of the principles Fuzz was designed to support was that webpages should be robust first and minimal second.
+Some or all of these layout levels can be used in a webpage.
+Beyond fulfilling certain common patterns (e.g. a centrally-aligned content within a full-bleed container) their use is entirely flexible and they only provide options, rather than a rigid set of rules.

 ### Stage - prefix "st_"

-* A single instance on a page can be used as a wrapper for complete page
+* A single instance can be used as a wrapper for a complete page

 ```html
 <div class="st_Page">...</div>